davidwgillman/davidwgillman.github.io/research.md

 # Interests

-Discrete structures and mixing rates of Markov chains.
-Clinical informatics.
+My recent research has been in discrete structures and mixing rates of Markov chains, health informatics, and Internet measurement.